 The default Office name for documents (such as Book1) is always nondescript.
 So it always is a good idea to immediately name any new document with a recognizable name of your choice.
-After all, you want to be able to tell what each document contains when you look at a list of the many documents names on your disk.
+After all, you want to be able to tell what each document contains when you look at a list of the many document names on your disk.
 Shakespeare asked: "What's in a name?"
 Well, when it comes to file names on a computer disk, names matter a great deal!
-You are about to create a template for a Grade book.
-So a good name for the document might be something like "Gradebook Template."
+You are about to create a template for a Grade book, so let's call a spade a spade: a good name for the document might be something like "Gradebook Template."

-Put your USB drive containing the Office 2007 Work Files in the disk drive

-From the Office button menu select Save As and navigate to Office 2007 Work Files > Data Files > Spreadsheet Documents
+Insert your USB drive (Removable disk) containing the Work Files for Office 2013 in a USB port on your computer From the File menu select Save As and navigate (Computer > Browse > Removable Disk > Work Files for Office 2013 > Data Files) to your Spreadsheet Documents folder